jmdiegel707/MineCord/ConfigHelp.md

   - Boolean
   - Sends to the websocket when a player joins or leaves.

-- BlockUpdate:
-  - Boolean
-  - Sends to the websocket when a block is placed, broken, or updated.

 - PlayerMove:
   - Boolean
   - Sends to the websocket when a player's position is modified.

-- EntityMove:
-  - Boolean
-  - Sends to the websocket when any entity's position is modified.

 - RecipeGain:
   - Boolean